 A STA shall not send a device ID to any STA that does not indicate Device ID is active.

-With：(CID 133)
+With：

-A non-AP STA shall send a device ID when required by the procedures described below via the following frames (known as “non-AP Identity frames”):
+A STA shall not send a frame containing device ID to any STA unless the receiving STA sets the Device ID Active field to 1 in the Extended RSN Capabilities field.

-1) When using PASN authentication in the Device ID element in the first PASN frame.

-2) When using FILS authentication in the Device ID element in the (Re)Association Request frame.

-3) When not using PASN or FILS authentication in the Device ID KDE in message 2 of the 4 way handshake.

 (CID 133)

+A non-AP STA shall send provide a device ID when required by the procedures described below: via the following frames (known as “non-AP Identity frames”):

+1) When using PASN authentication, in the Device ID element in the first PASN frame.

+2) When using FILS authentication, in the Device ID element in the (Re)Association Request frame.

+3) When not using PASN or FILS authentication, in the Device ID KDE in message 2 of the 4 way handshake.

+(CID 133)

-An AP shall send a device ID when required by the procedures described below via the following frames (known as “AP Identity frames”)
+An AP shall send provide a device ID when required by the procedures described below: via the following frames (known as “AP Identity frames”)

-1) When using PASN authentication in the Device ID element in the second PASN frame.
+1) When using PASN authentication, in the Device ID element in the second PASN frame.

-2) When using FILS authentication in the Device ID element in the (Re)Association Response frame.
+2) When using FILS authentication, in the Device ID element in the (Re)Association Response frame.

-3) When not using FILS authentication, in the Device ID KDE in message 3 of the 4 way handshake.
+3) When not using PASN or FILS authentication, in the Device ID KDE in message 3 of the 4 way handshake.

 CID 248